physiopy/phys2bids/docs/howto.rst

     Tip: Time 0 is the time of first trigger
     ------------------------------------------------

-Four files have been generated in the output directory:
+Five files have been generated in the output directory:

-- **tutorial_file.log**
-    The same information outputted to the terminal at the end of the call.
 - **tutorial_file.tsv.gz**
     Compressed file in ``tsv`` format containing your data without header information.
 - **tutorial_file.json**
     As phys2bids is designed to be BIDs compatible, this is one of the two necessary BIDs files.
 It describes the content of your ``tsv.gz`` file.
+Inside the ``code/coverage folder:
+- **tutorial_file.log**
+    The same information outputted to the terminal at the end of the call.
 - **phys2bids_yyyy-mm-ddThh:mm:ss.tsv**
     This is the logger file.
 It contains the full terminal output of your ``phys2bids`` call.

-When calling ``phys2bids`` without using the ``-info`` option, the channel plot will not be automatically outputted.
-If you still want it to be outputted, use the ``-chplot``, as explained in the previous section.
+- **call.sh**
+    Contains the original phys2bids command
+- **tutorial_file.png**
+    channels plot.

 Unless specified with ``-chsel``, ``phys2bids`` will process and output all channels.
 Unless specified with ``-chnames``, ``phys2bids`` will read the channel names from the header information in the file.
 In this tutorial, we are processing all channels and reading the names from the header information.

 Finding the "start time"